coderefinery/git-collaborative/_guides/guide.md

 ### Timing

-- The first episode is densest and introduces many new concepts, so at least an hour is required for it.
+- The centralized collaboration episode is densest and introduces many new concepts, so at least an hour is required for it.
-- The forking-workflow exercise (episode 3) repeats familiar concepts (only introduces forking and distributed workflows), and it takes maybe half the time of the first episode.
+- The forking-workflow exercise repeats familiar concepts (only introduces forking and distributed workflows), and it takes maybe half the time of the first episode.
 - The "How to contribute changes to somebody else's project" episode can be covered really quickly and offers room for discussion if you have time left.

 ---